 Solid overlays are often produced for parquet flooring such as herringbone and can be a great economic choice for a project.

-Solid overlays typically don't have a tongue and groove profile and so they are glued down, usually to a plywood subfloor.
+Solid overlays typically don't have a tongue and groove profile and so they are glued down, usually to a plywood subfloor; creating a construction similar to an engineered wood floor.

 They will often have a distressed edge, which masks any height differences between pieces and adds character to the floor.

-This post is packed with technical information, but the main thing to remember is that your subfloor and property type will dictate what type of floor that you can have.
+This post is packed with technical information, but the main thing to remember is that your subfloor and property type will dictate what type of floor that you can have, in most cases the most effective choice will be an engineered wood floor.

 Please visit my consultation page should you be embarking on a flooring project and would like detailed advice and product suggestions.